-DON Pre-Licensure BSN Approval/Accreditation
+DON PRE-LICENSURE BSN APPROVAL/ACCREDITATION

-The DON Pre-Licensure BSN program is approved by the California Board of Registered Nursing (BRN).
-The baccalaureate degree in nursing at CSUSB is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The DON Pre-Licensure BSN Program is approved by the California Board of Registered Nursing (BRN).
+The baccalaureate degree in nursing at CSUSB is accredited by the Commission on Collegiate Nursing Education.
+Please view their website for more information.